TheFifthRider/fate-slash-fate/docs/classes.md

 ## Moon Cancer
 Aspect: ***Threat to the Moon***
 Stunt: You can invoke **Threat to the Moon** when someone else is passed the initiative to steal it for yourself. _(You may only steal the initiative if you can still act this exchange)_

+## Pretender
+Aspect: ***False Saint Graph***
+Stunt: You may invoke **False Saint Graph** to swap any two skills or combat styles.
+In addition, choose another class.
+Until **False Saint Graph** is discovered, you may invoke it as if it were the class aspect for the chosen class.